XOR-LIFE/node-production/README.md

 The following instructions are based on **Ubuntu**, the steps are the same for whatever Linux distribution you are going to use but the commands might be different.
 ----------------------------------------------------------------------------------------

-## Enable SSH, SFTP and VNC
+## Setup Your VPS
 ----------------------------------------------------------------------------------------

+### **Install OpenSSH**

 Before we begin you need to make sure that you have an SSH connection so you can login to your VPS machine.

-### **Install OpenSSH**

 ```
 sudo apt update